embeddedlabsiu/snn_exploration_spinnaker/README.md

 # Spiking Neural Network (SNN) Exploration on Neuromorphic Hardware (SpiNNaker)
-Exploration of hardware dependent parameters on SpiNNaker
+This tool extends the SNN conversion toolbox (SNN-TB) and performs efficient exploration of the hardware dependent parameters of the SpiNNaker neuromorphic platform.
+The goal is to achieve the highest possible accuracy on the SpiNNaker board for a given SNN architecture.

 ## Disclaimer